hdesai17/chemoproteogenomics/README.md

 `./GenerateDB.sh` or `sh GenerateDB.sh`

+#### Outputs

+In the Custom_Databases folder, there are variations of FASTA databases \
+- 2TS = two tryptic sites flanking variant sites
+- simple = only Uniprot ID (minimal) headers
+- rev = contains reverse sequences specified as REV
+- dedup = redundant peptide sequences are removed, regardless of transcript ID

 :warning: Scripts depend on several R packages including _VariantAnnotation, GenomicFeatures, Biostrings, BSgenome.Hsapiens.UCSC.hg38, stringr, svMisc, and pbapply._

 :warning: For minimal FASTA headers, additional post-processing is required to obtain variant IDs after using in FragPipe searches.